What is the best area to stay in Seoul for tourists? When you look at the map you can easily get overwhelmed because of the city’s size.

 Courtyard by Marriott Seoul Namdaemun

-The hotel I stayed in on my first visit to Seoul.
-This was the best place to stay in Seoul for a first-timer because we had everything we needed and more.
+The hotel I stayed in on my first visit to Seoul was the best place for a first-timer because it had everything we needed and more.

-They gave us complimentary face masks upon arrival, and we even had a view over the Namsan Tower and the Sungnyemun Gate.
+Upon arrival, they gave us complimentary face masks, and we even had a view over the Namsan Tower and the Sungnyemun Gate.

 It is set across the street from Namdaemun Market, within walking distance of the Palaces and to Myeongdong.
-Across the street from the hotel, there is a bus stop where you can hop on a bus to Gangnam or other important areas in town.
+Across the street from the hotel is a bus stop where you can hop on a bus to Gangnam or other important areas in town.

-Breakfast at the moment was not what we wanted since it contained a lot of local food.
-However, if you are used to the Korean flavors, you will love it.
+Breakfast was not what we wanted at the moment since it contained a lot of local food.
+However, if you are used to Korean flavors, you will love them.

-The lobby bar had delicious fried chicken and we spent our evenings relaxing with a drink there.
+The lobby bar had delicious fried chicken, and we spent our evenings relaxing and drinking there.

 Fraser Place Namdaemun Seoul offers a luxurious stay with its well-appointed rooms.